 CIOs are actively investing in AI solutions to enhance and upgrade their infrastructure.
 Evidently, the technology finds its usage in a number of operations including workforce automation, task allocation, and interacting with customers.
 A few have this misconception that artificial intelligence would replace the manual workforce, leading to job cuts.
 However, that's not true.
 The only purpose behind integrating AI tools and processes in the workforce is to streamline tasks and shift focus from repetitive tasks to productive ones.
 That is, freeing employees so that they can work on other challenging tasks.

 If we talk about numbers, the implementation of AI solutions has grown from 10% to 37% in a span of four years.
 Besides, the number has tripled in just one year.
 Such figures act as motivating factors, convincing leaders to strategize and integrate AI solutions within their line of business operations.
-And hence, the integration of AI Chatbots in human-centric IT service management solutions.
+And hence, the integration of AI Chatbots in human-centric IT Service Management solutions (ITSM).

 While the sector is continuously thriving, it experiences certain limitations, leaving behind the scope of improvement.
 Acknowledging that artificial intelligence solutions process operations fast and effectively, the adoption of AI solutions in ITSM seems to be highly promising.

 But what is ITSM and does your organization practice ITSM?